brettmarl/wct-status/README.md

 # DATE 2025-06-13T01:00:00-07:00

 # WALBRAN CABLE CAR OPEN AGAIN
-Walbran Cable Car route is now open for hikers.
-The damaged ladder system has been repaired as of June 13th.
+Walbran Cable Car route is open for hikers.
+The ladder system on the north side that was damaged by winter storms has been replaced as of June 13th.

 # BEAR IN AREA - TSUSIAT FALLS CAMPSITE